speedingplanet/nuix-react/labs/lab-02.md

 ## Part 2

-### UsersTable.jsx
+### UsersGrid.jsx

-Create a new file, `UsersTable.jsx`.
+Create a new file, `UsersGrid.jsx`.
 It should be a component that takes the following properties:

 - users: An array of users
 - selectUser: An event that selects a User

-### BrowseUsers.jsx
+### ListUsers.jsx

+Takes two familiar properties:
+- users: An array of users
+- selectUser: An event that selects a User

-Extract the `<table>` portion into the new component `UsersTable`.
+Extract the `<table>` portion into the new component `UsersGrid`.
-Replace the '<table>' with `UsersTable`.
+Replace the '<table>' with `UsersGrid`.
+Pass the props `users` and `selectUser` to `UsersGrid`.

 ### UsersView.jsx

 Change the event handler for `searchDisplayName`.
 Instead of logging to the console or the DOM, it should now create a copy of the `users` array, filtered by the value from `searchDisplayName`.
-Render a `UsersTable` under `FindUsers` with the results from the search.
+Render a `UsersGrid` under `FindUsers` with the results from the search.
+You can either render a container component (that contains both `FindUsers` and `UsersGrid`) or you can make `UsersGrid` part of `FindUsers`.

-Should the `UsersTable` appear when `FindUsers` is first rendered?
+Should the `UsersGrid` appear when `FindUsers` is first rendered?
 If not, how could you hide it?
 (CSS?
 HTML attribute?
 JSX/React?)
-And, how can you change the state (hint!) of `UsersView` so that `UsersTable` appears where there are results to display?
+And, how can you change the state (hint!) of `UsersView` so that `UsersGrid` appears where there are results to display?

 STOP HERE.